NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

             There is a chance that JetPack 5.1.3 SD card does not show any desktop UI on the attached display (the display remains black).

-            It would still schedule the UEFI firmware update in the background, so when you power cycle the unit, most likely it will perform the firmware update on the next boot up.
+            It would still schedule the UEFI firmware update in the background, so when you power cycle the unit, it will most likely perform the firmware update on the next boot up.

             So if this happens, skip to the next step ([Step 3️⃣](#3-reboot-and-observe-firmware-update-to-50)'s bullet point `2`.).

-    6. Ensure firmware update is scheduled.
+    6. Ensure the firmware update is scheduled.

-        Once Jetson boots into Jetson Linux system, a background service automatically runs to schedule a firmware update (if needed) to be performed during the next boot-up process.
+        Once Jetson boots into the Jetson Linux system, a background service automatically runs to schedule a firmware update (if needed) to be performed during the next boot-up process.

-        Once you see the following, or just wait about 5 minutes after powering on to ensure the scheduling is done, reboot.
+        Once you see the following, or wait about 5 minutes after powering on to ensure the scheduling is done, reboot.

         === ":material-monitor: GUI"